Tom Allen (comedian): Film and television

-2020 saw Allen compete on Richard Osman's House of Games, alongside Chizzy Akudolu, Charlie Higson, and Kate Williams.
+Allen competed on Richard Osman's House of Games in 2020, alongside Chizzy Akudolu, Charlie Higson, and Kate Williams.
 He also made two appearances on QI in the same year, and appeared again on Hypothetical.

 In December 2020, Allen co hosted The Great Christmas Bake Off alongside Matt Lucas as a replacement for Noel Fielding due to his paternity leave following the birth of his second child.

 On 20 February 2021, Allen appeared as a contestant on the ITV game show Celebrity Catchphrase.
 On 11 April 2021, Allen appeared as a contestant on the ITV quiz show Tipping Point.

 Also in 2021, Allen presented Tom Allen's Quizness for Channel 4 (a five-part series, first shown on 14 May 2021) and was signed up to present ITV/Marks & Spencer's Cooking with the Stars, a competitive cookery show which aired its first episode on Tuesday 13 July.

 In late 2021, Allen was signed up to be the host of the first National Comedy Awards, a new annual awards ceremony which Channel 4 hopes will be the successor to the British Comedy Awards.
-Allen was going to present the awards at the London Roundhouse on 15 December 2021 (with a Channel 4 transmission date of 17 December 2021), but the first ceremony was postponed by the channel a week before it was due to be staged, due to the concerns over the Omicron variant of Covid 19.
+Allen was going to present the awards at the London Roundhouse on 15 December 2021 (with a Channel 4 transmission date of 17 December 2021), but the first ceremony was postponed by the channel a week before it was due to be staged, due to the concerns over the Omicron variant of COVID-19.
 On 8 December 2021, Channel 4 said that event will be rescheduled for another time, though they did not give an indication to what date it would be or whether Allen would still be the host.

+In 2023, it was announced that Allen would be involved in the BBC's programming around the 10th anniversary of same-sex marriage in Great Britain Big Gay Wedding with Tom Allen was first shown on BBC One on 27 March 2024.